-1. Holds an appropriate AME licence, or equivalent qualifications acceptable to the Director General.
-2. Has had at least 5 (five) years of experience in the maintenance of similar types of Aircraft with which the operations are to be conducted, one year of which must have been in a supervisory capacity.
-3. Knows the maintenance parts of the air carrier's Company Maintenance Manual and operations specifications and the applicable maintenance provisions of this part.
-4. Has been trained for all training required according to its Training Program.
+1. Holds an appropriate AME license, or equivalent qualifications acceptable to the DGCA.
+2. Has had at least 5 (five) years of experience in the maintenance, one year of which must have been in a supervisory capacity.
+3. Knows the operations specifications and the applicable maintenance provisions of this part.
+4. Has been trained for all training required according to Training Program.